-Further, at the termination of employment, employees are required to return all of the Company's property that is in the employees' control or possession to the Company, including, but not limited to, confidential or propriety information.
+Further, upon separation from employment for any reason, employees are required to return all of the Company's property that is in their control or possession to the Company, including, but not limited to, confidential information.
 This Policy specifically requires employees to return all Company property (including electronically stored information) that employees may have taken outside of the office (e.g., personal residence) or transferred to or stored on non-Company computers and other electronic storage devices (including PDAs) during the course of their employment.
-Employees should clearly understand that, upon termination of their employment, they are without authorization to access or use any such Company property, whether through a Company-sponsored computer or computer network or via a non-Company computer or other electronic storage device.
-Further, for the avoidance of doubt, this Policy also makes clear that no employee is authorized to access the Company's computer/network system after termination of the Company.
+Employees should clearly understand that, upon separation from their employment, they are without authorization to access or use any such Company property, whether through a Company-sponsored computer or computer network or via a non-Company computer or other electronic storage device.
+Further, for the avoidance of doubt, this Policy also makes clear that no individual is authorized to access the Company's computer/network system after they are no longer performing services for the Company, unless such post-termination access is expressly authorized in writing by the President of the Company.